ealker/ealker.github.io/projects.md

 - [dotfiles](https://github.com/ealker/dotfiles): all of my dotiles for macOS and various Linux distros.
 - [web apps](/projects/web-apps.html): simple web apps (vanilla JS, JQuery, etc.)

+### Hardware

+Coming soon!

 ### Smarthome

 I have an interest in smarthome technology.
-I've setup [a page &#8690;](/projects/smarthome) to document my progress.
+I've setup [a page](/projects/smarthome) to document my progress.

+### Writing

+My [blog](/blog) contains a collection of my notes, articles, musings, rants, etc. and is an ongoing project in itself.
+Why do I blog?
+[Steve Yegge](https://sites.google.com/site/steveyegge2/you-should-write-blogs) has the answer.